New Brunswick NJ Drug Possession Attorney

 Drug possession is among the predominating charges issued in New Brunswick, New Jersey.
 Technically known as possession of CDS (controlled dangerous substance), this offense encompasses drugs ranging from marijuana to heroin and prescription drugs.
 If you have been charged with drug possession at Rutgers University or elsewhere in New Brunswick, the consequences of a conviction can be harsh and life-altering.
 You may be overwhelmed and full of questions about the degree of the charges, potential penalties, what court to go to, and if you can get a drug possession charge dismissed.
 At Proetta & Oliver, our highly experienced criminal defense attorneys understand what you’re going through.
 We handle drug possession cases for clients in New Brunswick and throughout Middlesex County on a regular basis and we’re here to help.
 Contact us anytime at (732) 659-9600 or reach out online for a free consultation.
 And continue reading to find answers to some of the most frequently asked questions about drug possession in New Brunswick, NJ.

-What is the Degree of a Drug Possession Charge?
+What is the Degree of a Drug Possession Charge in New Brunswick NJ?

 The degree of a charge for possession of CDS is determined by the specific substance involved in the case.
 The drug possession statute, N.J.S.A.
 2C:35-10, delineates drugs among the various Drug Schedules.
 The NJ Drug Schedules include Schedule I, Schedule II, Schedule III, Schedule IV, and Schedule V controlled dangerous substances.
 Where the drug is classified within the schedules determines the degree of a drug possession charge under New Jersey law, unless it is specifically referred to in the statute.
 Some of the most common drugs in these cases include: